-- External nasal splint: A Breathe Right strips can be worn on the nose.
-This stops the side walls from collapsing inwards.
+- External nasal splint: A Breathe Right strip can be worn on the nose.
+This stops the sidewalls from collapsing inwards.
 They can be helpful at night.

-- Surgery to strengthen the nasal valve: Such surgery is not straightforward.
-It involves using additional cartilage to support the already weakened alar cartilages.
+- Cartilage augmentation: Additional cartilage can be introduced to support the already weakened alar cartilages.
 The surgery is not always effective as the additional cartilage can also weaken with time.

 - Titanium implant: A recent development is the use of a nasal implant made of titanium.
 This is placed beneath the skin, over the alar cartilages, and has the effect of preventing the weakened alar cartilages from collapsing inwards on breathing in.
 Since their introduction several years ago, the vast majority of patients having this treatment have reported outstanding results with minimal complications.